PNW Forest Vegetation Management Conference: Evolution of Science and Emerging Technology of Herbicide Application

 - Conference attendees will be are eligible for 13 CFE Cat 1 credits through the Society of American Foresters.

-- Applications for pesticide recertification credits have been sent to Oregon, Washington, California and Idaho.
+- Applications for pesticide recertification credits have been sent to Oregon, Washington and California.

 - An application has also been sent in for ISA credits.